Fortifications of Paris in the 19th and 20th centuries: Franco-Prussian War

 July 1870 France declares war on Prussia, July 13.

 September 1870 Napoleon III is captured at Sedan and capitulates.
 A republic is proclaimed and the Prussians move toward Paris.
 The capital is transformed into a fortified camp.
 A portion of the Thiers Wall gates are closed, along with canals and rail line entries.
-Houses are demolished in the designated "zone 'non aedificandi" to clear lines of fire.
+Houses are demolished in the designated "zone non ædificandi" to clear lines of fire.
 The Prussians arrive on 19 September and establish a siege, which will last four months.

 January 1871 On the 28th the Treaty of Versailles is signed, stipulating that all of the forts forming the perimeter defense of Paris, together with their armaments, be handed over to the German forces.
 The treaty further stipulates the disarmament of the Thiers Wall.

 March 1871 The German army abandons the forts on the left (south) bank of the Seine.

 20 September 1871 The German army abandons the forts on the right (north) bank of the Seine.